ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 ### Loading QGIS
 Before loading QGIS, please check your version number.
 This tutorial will use QGIS 3.10.

-Upon opening QGIS, you should be met with a screen similar to that below.
+Upon opening QGIS, you should be met with a screen similar to that below:

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/untitled_startup.jpg?raw=true" title="Blank, unsaved project created at program startup">